Diane Betty Abramson

 Chan K’in Viejo

 NAJA, Mexico (AP) _ Chan K’in Viejo, the spiritual leader of the Lacandon Indians in southeastern Mexico, died Dec.
-23. He was 104.
+23 after an illness of several months.
+He was 104.

 Chan K’in Viejo was made famous by German photographer Gertrude Blum, whose images of the Lacandons in the 1930s, 40s and 50s brought the plight of their endangered culture to international attention.